Phoebe McQueen: Storylines

 During a shooting between Joe Roscoe (Ayden Callaghan), Mercedes, Trevor, Grace Black (Tamara Wall), Freddie, Lindsey, Lindsey's sister Kim Butterfield (Daisy Wood-Davis) and Darren Osborne (Ashley Taylor Dawson), Joe tries to shoot Freddie and Lindsey but Mercedes pushes him and nobody appears to be injured.
 However, it is later revealed that Phoebe has been shot while working late in the garage and the bullet travelled through the window and shot her.
 She is rushed to hospital the following day after being discovered by Mercedes, Darren and Patrick, and the McQueens are told that Phoebe may make a full recovery, or she may never wake up.
 After remaining in a coma for several weeks Lindsey tells the McQueens that Phoebe's organs are shutting down.
 John Paul McQueen (James Sutton) visits Robbie in prison and tells him about Phoebe.
 He asks him to talk into a phone so that he can play it for Phoebe in the hope hearing his voice may wake her up.
 After listening to the recording Phoebe becomes worse but Dr. Charles S'avage (Andrew Greenough) gives the McQueens a lifeline by telling them there is an operation Phoebe could have on her brain but the surgery may kill her.
 The McQueens eventually agree to the operation but Robbie arrives at the hospital, having got out of prison and on finding out about the operation barricades himself in Phoebe's room, refusing to let them operate on Phoebe.
 Joe and Freddie talk Robbie down and Phoebe goes for the surgery.
 Phoebe survives the surgery and becomes conscious and she talks to the McQueens.
 After they leave Robbie rushes into her room and Phoebe tells him Grace shot her.
 Robbie traps and attacks Grace in the garage ready to take revenge on her but Joe reveals that he shot Phoebe by accident.
 Robbie rushes back to the hospital and he asks Phoebe to marry him.
 Phoebe initially refuses but she eventually agrees and Robbie leaves to get cleaned up.
 Outside, Tegan Lomax (Jessica Ellis) wants to take a break and asks Kim to cover for her in performing vital checks on Phoebe.
 Shortly after, an unknown figure enters Phoebe's room.
 Assuming it is time for her medicine, Phoebe allows the culprit to pour a large dose of potassium chloride in her medical drip.
 The person leaves and Robbie finds Phoebe going into cardiac arrest and gets help, but the crash team fail to resuscitate her, and she is pronounced dead on the scene.
 Robbie is deeply upset and shocked no one was there to resuscitate her.
-An investigation was later launched into Phoebe's death and she was ruled to have died of natural causes, although Tegan was suspended when it emerged that she failed to conduct the right checks on Phoebe.
-Lindsey was later revealed to have killed Phoebe.
+An investigation is later launched into Phoebe's death and she is ruled to have died of natural causes, although Tegan is suspended when it emerges that she failed to conduct the right checks on Phoebe.
+Lindsey is later revealed to have killed Phoebe.